Published: Aug 10, 2023

 Benefits of automation for providers

-For managed services providers, improving operational efficiency is their primary path to steady growth and profitability.
-In 2021, The Healthcare Financial Management Association’s (HFMA) Pulse Survey of 400 chief financial officers and revenue cycle leaders at U.S. hospitals revealed that 78% of providers use automated solutions.
+For managed services providers, improving operational efficiency is a primary path to steady growth and profitability.
+The Healthcare Financial Management Association’s (HFMA) Pulse Survey of 400 chief financial officers and revenue cycle leaders at U.S. hospitals revealed that 78% of providers use automated solutions.
 Benefits of RCM automation include:

 AI / ML benefits for providers

-A recent survey shows that 65 percent of hospitals and healthcare systems currently use AI in RCM.
+A recent survey shows that 74% percent of hospitals and healthcare systems currently use AI-driven automation.
 However, its utilization is limited and doesn't consistently encompass the entire revenue cycle process.
 It's worth noting that, while this percentage may appear significant, the survey uses a broad definition of AI.
 It lumps together machine learning, predictive analytics, natural language processing, and optical character recognition as “AI.”
 Most common functions employing AI:

 Natural Language Processing benefits for providers